dekoza/mtgpl/docs/_sources/glossary.rst.txt

    Exile
       1. A zone.
 Exile is essentially a holding area for cards.
 It used to be known as the "removed-from-the-game" zone.
-      2.To put an object into the exile zone from whatever zone it's currently in.
+      2. To put an object into the exile zone from whatever zone it's currently in.
 An "exiled" card is one that's been put into the exile zone.
 See rule 406, "Exile."

    Expansion Symbol
       A card's expansion symbol is a small icon normally printed below the right edge of the illustration that has no effect on game play.
 See rule 206, "Expansion Symbol."